initeshkaushik/django-portfolio/README.md

 # djangoportfolio
-first django-project online portfolio using django 3.0
+A Simple online portfolio using Python and Django.